fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Drosophila
 - Biologist
 ---
 Fumi is an undergraduate at <a href="https://www.hmc.edu">Harvey Mudd College</a>, originally from Tokyo.
+As an aspring biologist, I believe studying the intricate relationship between stress factors and longevity enable us to explore the very blueprint of life: how molecualr interaction let organisms alive.

-I've worked on molecular genetics, neuroscience, and evolutionary biology projects at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>.
+With this focus, I have been luck to have worked on molecular genetics, neuroscience, and evolutionary biology projects at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>.
 I am driven to advance human health at the intersection of molecular genetics and physiology.

-My experience includes working with *Drosophila melanogaster*, *Caenorhabditis elegans*, and <a href="https://en.wikipedia.org/wiki/Bicyclus_anynana">*Bicyclus anynana*</a>.
-Outside the lab, I am majoring in Mathematical and Computational Biology, and enjoy crafting differential logic behind biological phenomena and translating them into computational binary.
+My experience includes working with *Drosophila melanogaster*, *Caenorhabditis elegans*, <a href="https://en.wikipedia.org/wiki/Bicyclus_anynana">*Bicyclus anynana*</a>, and *Trypanosoma brucei*.
+In school, I am majoring in Mathematical and Computational Biology, and enjoy crafting differential logic behind biological phenomena and translating them into computational binary.

-Lately, I delight in filling my room with the aromas of greenery and coffee.
-I also love cars and enjoy staying updated on the latest models from various manufacturers.
+Lately, I am struggling stop buying new plants to my room addicted by watering plants in my room.
+I also love cars and enjoy watching car race youtube in my free time.
 As a penchant for Japanese food and sweets, I can easily spend an entire day at H Mart.

+Fumi is an undergrad at <a href="https://www.hmc.edu">Harvey Mudd College</a>, originally from Tokyo.
+As an aspiring biologist, I'm intrigued by the complex link between stress factors and longevity, exploring life's blueprint through molecular interactions.

+I've had the opportunity to work in molecular genetics, neuroscience, and evolutionary biology at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research (TSRI)</a>, <a href="https://www.dbs.nus.edu.sg/staffs/antonia-monteiro/">National University of Singapore</a>, <a href="https://www.hmc.edu/biology/faculty-staff/hur/">Harvey Mudd College</a>, and <a href="https://green.shizuoka.ac.jp/en/">Shizuoka University</a>.
+My passion lies at the intersection of molecular genetics and physiology, aiming to advance human health.

+My experience includes projects with *D. melanogaster*, *C. elegans*, *B. anynana*, and *T. brucei*.
+In school, I'm majoring in Mathematical and Computational Biology, delving into the logic of biological phenomena and their computational interpretations.

+Outside of academics, I'm a bit of a plant enthusiast, constantly adding to my room collection.
+I'm a car fanatic too, often spending free time watching racing and review videos on YouTube.
+Also, my love for Japanese food and sweets makes me a regular at H Mart.

 <br>